jina2k/hf2spy/README.md

 Archived files from previous steps in the project into the branch "main".
 Branch "stable" will be used as the main branch now.

+Added total value of holdings to judge if hedge funds were losing money over time or not.

 ## Future Updates

 With JSON being used now, the next step for the project is displaying the end result in a more modern like fashion with the use of CSS and related libraries.